timriffe/DDSQLtools/CONTRIBUTING.md

     Please don't add headings like "bug fix" or "new features" - these are added during the release process.

 *   If you can, also write a test.
-Testing devtools is particularly difficult because most devtools functions are called for their side-effects, but do the best you can.

 *   If you're adding new parameters or a new function, you'll also need to document them with [roxygen2](http://r-pkgs.had.co.nz/man.html).
     Make sure to re-run `devtools::document()` on the code before submitting.

+*   Also run `devtools::check()` to make sure your function doesn't imply downstream errors or warnings.
+More such checking will be taken care of by us.

 A pull request is a process, and unless you're a practiced contributor it's unlikely that your pull request will be accepted as is.
 Typically the process looks like this: